mondrian-framework/mondrian-framework/packages/docs/docs/docs/foundamentals/model/01-definition.md

 #### Array mutability

-Being immutable is a sensitive default that should be good for almost all cases;
+Being immutable by default is a sensible choice that should be suitable for almost all cases;
-however, sometimes it could be necessary to define a mutable array.
+however, sometimes it might be necessary to define a mutable array.
-In order to do so, one can explicitly use the `.mutable()` method:
+To do so, one can explicitly use the `.mutable()` method:

 ```ts showLineNumbers
 const myMutableArray = model.number().array().mutable()